-The decrease in oil production for both the three and none months ended September 30, 2013, when compared to the prior year, was caused by some of the wells not in production during the period due to work-overs, and a decline in reserves.
-Hence revenue decreased, however this was offset by an increase in commodity prices for oil and a stronger US dollar relative to the Canadian dollar.
+The decrease in oil production for the year ended December 31, 2013, when compared to the prior year, was caused by some of the wells not in production during the period due to work-overs, and normal field decline.
+Hence revenue decreased, however this was partially offset by an increase in commodity prices for oil and a stronger US dollar relative to the Canadian dollar.

 By agreement dated December 8, 2009, the Company entered into an Assignment and Assumption Agreement for the assignment of a 60% working interest in certain land leases known as the Hartburg Project in Newton County, Texas.
-In consideration the Company paid a lump sum of
+In consideration the Company paid a lump sum of \$117,040 (US\$111,266).
+The Company is responsible for their proportionate share of all future costs of the development of the property.